-The decision to let control flow determine binding is called dynamic scope.
-It is the one unambiguously wrong design decision in programming languages.
+There are a few different concepts caught up in the above sequence of code.
+Some of these-letting the control flow determine binding-are variants of dynamic scope.
+Dynamic scope is one of the unambiguously wrong design decisions in programming languages.
 It has a long and sordid history: the original Lisp had it, and it was not until over a decade later that Scheme fixed it.
-Unfortunately, those who don't know history are doomed to repeat it: early versions of Python and JavaScript also had dynamic scope.
-Taking it back out has been a herculean effort.
-Dynamic scope means:

-- We can't be sure about the binding structure of our programs.
+(Unfortunately, those who don't know history are doomed to repeat it: early versions of Python and JavaScript also had forms of dynamic scope.
+Taking it back out has been a herculean effort.)
+In the programs above, we can't be sure about the binding structure of our programs just by looking at them.

-- The evaluator can't be sure, either.

-- Nor can programmer tools.
+However, we aren't the only entities that "look" at programs: so do our programming tools!
 For instance, a program refactoring tool needs to know binding structure: even a simple "variable renaming" tool needs to know which variables to rename.
 In DrRacket, there is no ambiguity, so variable renaming works correctly.
 This is not true in other languages: see, for instance, Appendix 2 of this paper on the semantics of Python.